-You might not know this, but one of your eyes is more dominant than the other.
+Did you know that one of your eyes is more dominant than the other?

-Here’s how using your dominant eye can give you great composition and improve your photography.
+This article will show how using your dominant eye can help you create better compositions and improve your photography!

-Humans are blessed with something called ocular dominance.
+Humans are blessed with a trait called ocular dominance.
 It means one of our eyes is stronger than the other.
-This eye provides a slightly greater degree of input to the visual part of your brain.
+And that stronger eye provides a slightly greater degree of input to the visual part of your brain.

-Saying that, it is possible to have a mixed ocular dominance (alternating ocular dominance).
-What happens here is your eyes take turns being dominant.
+With that said, it is possible to have a mixed (alternating) ocular dominance.
+In that case, your eyes take turns being dominant.

-The part of our brain that processes visual information (visual cortex) has strips of neurons (nerve cells) called dominant eye columns.
+The part of our brain that processes visual information (the visual cortex) has strips of neurons (nerve cells) called dominant eye columns.

-These bands of neurons respond preferentially to input from one eye or the other, depending on the information.
+These bands of neurons respond preferentially to input from one eye or the other.
+It depends on the information.
 This is important for our binocular vision.

-There is ‘plasticity’ in these dominant eye columns, which suggests this eye dominance can be variable.
-Some individuals find it alternates or is incomplete.
+But ‘plasticity’ in these dominant eye columns suggests this eye dominance can be variable.
+Some people find that their eye dominance alternates or is challenging to determine.

 How to Figure Out Your Dominant Eye